SAP/cloud-security-services-integration-library/spring-security/README.md

 }
 ```

-Finally, you need do re-deploy your application for the changes to take effect.
+:bulb: Remember to restage your application for the changes to take effect.

 ### Common pitfalls

 #### Configuration property name vcap.services.<<xsuaa instance name>>.credentials is not valid